Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Hold yourself responsible for a higher standard than anybody else expects of you."
+> "When you are tempted to give up, your breakthrough is probably just around the corner."
-> — **Henry Ward Beecher**
+> — **Joyce Meyer**

 ---